 3. Cold Brew French Press

 As people continue to be introduced to cold brew, and become regular consumers, it will be more common for them to make cold brew in their home.
 A simple way to make a single-batch of cold brew is in a french press.
 The main differences between making a regular french press and cold brew is using cold water and letting it steep for several hours.
-Shop our Glass French Press, that works equally great for a hot french press or cold brew concentrate.
+Learn How to Make Cold Brew in a French Press today!

 4. Cold Brew Desserts